angular/angular/aio/content/guide/testing-as-pure-js-application.md

 ## Unit Testing Angular App As Pure JS Application

+### Unit Testing role

 Unit testing is low-level testing.
 A unit can be any simple part of an application.
 It can be a module as a unit, or a component as a unit, or a method as a unit.

+The goal of unit testing is to throw the errors if a unit functionality is unexpectedly changed which is close to term "regression scope".
+As a developers we want to be sure that our changes do not involve any regression, what's why unit tests are often one of the quality gates for projects CI.

+### Unit Testing criteria

+Unit testing should follow next criteria to be able to be integrated to CI and used as a regular quality gate:
+- fast
+- stable
+- independent
+- finite
+- simple

+All of these criteria can be achieved because in mostly cases unit tests are written by developers and can be tested like a "white box" since developers have access to the tested unit.

+### Unit Testing in JavaScript

 In JavaScript, unit testing mostly means testing of methods.
 In this context, the goal of this testing is to cover <b>only tested methods functionality</b>.